BSU-Spatial-Data-in-R/assignment-1/README.md

 ### Reading, identifying, and manipulating data

+8.
 ### Using the helpfiles to understand what R expects

 ### Using pseudocode and building custom functions

 ### Finding help
+8. Run xxx at the R prompt.
+What error does this produce?
+What does this error typically mean?
+Provide 3 sources (weblinks are fine) that helped you diagnose this error.
+Provide code that fixes (i.e., results in the expected behavior without errors or warnings) the error.
+9. What are the key elements of a "good" question when trying to get help from online sources like StackOverflow.
+10. Imagine you are trying to xxx, but yyy keeps happening.
+Create a reproducible example that would allow others to reproduce the problem you are having and describes what you'd like to have happen if the code was working.
+11.
 ### Rendering a complete document